danknights/mice5035/tutorials/01_preprocessing/README.md

 ### Background
-In this tutorial we will learn how to use the command line to install the SHI7 preprocessing tool and use it to preprocess 16S and shotgun data.
+In this tutorial we will learn how to use the command line to use a preprocessing tool to perform quality trimming and filtering on 16S and shotgun data.

 ### Connect to an interactive computing node on MSI
 - Follow the steps the [logging in guide](../../logging_in.md) to get connected to an interactive node on MSI.